- How to wash protective masks in a washing machine

 - The masks must be dried for a maximum of two hours after washing

 - As an alternative, dry the masks with a hairdryer.
-Please note that drying cannot in any circumstance replace the machine washing (cotton cycle at 60°C) necessary after each use.
+Please note that drying cannot replace the machine washing (cotton cycle at 60°C) necessary after each use.

-- Do not use your oven or microwave for face masks drying
+- Do not use your oven or microwave for face mask drying

 - Steam ironing is recommended to remove wrinkles (all following the mask manufacturer's instructions).
 Take care to avoid damaging the mask components, in particular the head harness.
-Please note that ironing cannot in any circumstance replace the machine washing (cotton cycle at 60°C) necessary after each use.
+Please note that ironing cannot replace the machine washing (cotton cycle at 60°C) necessary after each use.

 1. Why not use the Cotton ECO or energy label cycle?

 - These cycles are defined to meet the obligation of washing performance and energy-saving results.
-The cycle is longer to promote mechanical stirring, which reduces the water temperature to save energy.
+The cycle is longer to promote mechanical stirring, reducing water temperature to save energy.
 The temperature criterion of 60 ° for the expected disinfection is not sufficiently assured.